 To help you understand the implications of this policy, it would be equivalent to the school’s administration telling White students (girls) that they could not put their hair in pigtails or ponytails and that they must all dye their hair to an unnatural color.
 This is insane, and worst of all, it’s racist because it’s pushing white hairstyles on Black children.

 Giving the school the benefit of the doubt, let’s assume that they created this rule out of deep ignorance and not as a deliberate act of making a racist dress code.
 Because, either way, it remains that this policy is packed with bias.
 It is giving African-American girls the impression that the hair they carry on their heads is wrong.
 Or that without their hair undergoing a vat of chemicals first, it’s not good enough.
 Such messages are devastating to a child’s self-esteem, and are harmful to their hair.

 And yet there was another school in South Africa where the police were threatening to arrest some young ladies who protested the dress code of their school.
 Administrators of the said school called their natural hair, “untidy.”

 There have been several cases of this in the United States and there was even a case of a ballet school kicking a young Black girl out of her recital for her natural hair.
-When these dress codes were created by the administrators, they are invariably insinuating that there’s absolutely something wrong with Black children’s hair matching their DNA.
+Administrators who create these dress codes are invariably insinuating that there’s absolutely something wrong with Black children’s hair matching their DNA.
 We don’t want our children getting the message that there is something wrong with them from an early age, and especially not from school.